Rubenamontanez/DevOps/README.md

 -- pluggable framework for accessing log data from servies and containers in Docker.
 DOcker supports a variety of logging drivers.
 --Configuring logging drivers isnt neccessary they already come configured

-Namespaces
--- they are a aLinux technology that allows processes to be isolated in terms of the resources that they see.
-They can be used to prevent different processes from interfereing or interacting with one another
--- Docker user namespaces to isolate containers.
+Namespaces: they are a aLinux technology that allows processes to be isolated in terms of the resources that they see.
+They can be used to prevent different processes from interfereing or interacting with one another.
+Docker user namespaces to isolate containers.
 THis technology allows containers to operate independently and securely.
+-pid(process isolation): DOcker is only able to see the process inside the container only -net(network intefaces): manages network resources within the container(e.g. if theres net in different containers it wont see them)
+-ipc(inter-process communication):
+-mnt(Filesystem mounts):
+-uts(Kernel and version identifiers):
+-user namespaces: Require special configuration.
+REquires you to coordinate your enviromet.
+Allows container processes to run as root inside the container while mapping that user to an unprivileged user on host.
+Allows you to run as root in the container while running as an unprivilged user outside the container.

+cgroups-limit resource uses.
+Used by docker to enforce rules on resources